 I decided that those were the top three things that would make it inevitable that I get this puppy.
 But it didn’t stop there.
 I thought about how I was going to make sure those things happen.
 Luckily, all of them had something in common: I had to constantly be at the pet store; That way, no one else would be able to play with her or buy her, my parents would know I wouldn’t forget about it, and my family would fall in love with her.

 And that is exactly what I did.
 I’d talk about it all day long and after school make my parents take me to the pet store everyday.
 I even named her, Ginger.
 She’d sit in my lap the whole time I was at the pet store and I wouldn’t let anyone else touch her.
 I stayed at the store with her until it closed.
-No one had an option to fall in love with her but me and my family viagra generique sur le net.
-And they did.
+No one had an option to fall in love with her but my family and I. And they did.
 A week later, she was mine.

 And that’s how I discovered the formula to making things inevitable.